Torture (song): Music video

-Filming took place at Kaufman Astoria Studios in Queens, New York.
-On the first day Stein told his crew that since the Jacksons were devout Jehovah's Witnesses, no drugs or alcohol would be tolerated on the set.
-When they were ready to shoot a sequence, and the director couldn’t find two key members of his crew.
-He was frantic.
-He turned around and behind the cyclorama he saw two silhouettes of his missing crew guys, the size of Godzilla and Rodan, shoveling something into their nostrils.
-The silhouette was thirty feet high.
-He ran the length of two football fields, kicked out the lights, and nobody ever saw it but him.
 Stein recalled the shoot as "an experience that lived up to the song title".
 It finished over schedule and over budget.
 By the end the Jacksons themselves had stopped showing up.
 Stein says it was so stressful that one of his crew members lost control of her bodily functions.
 "The crew motto used to be 'Death or victory'," he said.
 "I think that was the only time we ever prayed for death."

 Paul Flattery, a producer with the Picture Music International production company, blamed the handling of this video by producer Diaz and director Stein for driving the company into bankruptcy.
 "I'll take the blame for many things, but not that video," Stein said.
 "We were constantly waiting around for everybody to be ready.
 It was endless."

 Reception

 Reception for the song was mixed.
 The Philadelphia Inquirer said that the song was "a hard-rock dance tune with blaring synthesizers and buzzing guitars."
 The reviewer, however, didn't like the song, summing it up with one word: "Yawn."
 The Sacramento Bee complimented Jackie Jackson for being the only person "besides Michael" to "rise above the generic," citing "Torture" as one of the two songs by Jackie that were more than exceptional on the album.

 William Ruhlmann of AllMusic considered the song a "Track pick", and mentioned that its popularity probably had to do more with the fact that Michael Jackson was involved.
 "So, here one has the ludicrous situation of an album in which Marlon Jackson has as prominent a role as Michael Jackson.
 That's how it sounded to listeners in 1984, anyway, and they weren't fooled — "State of Shock", on which Michael shared vocals with Mick Jagger, was a gold Top Ten hit, and "Torture", which teamed Michael with Jermaine, made the Top 40, while the album went platinum.
 But the tracks by other group members went virtually ignored," Ruhlmann said.